LHYi/Power-system-dynamics-stability-and-control/index.md

 The register of the circuit is designed to be as low as possible, since the conductors are conducting thousands of amperes.
 In order to reduce the thermal loss, the resistance should be low, resulting in a high X/R ratio (typical value around 300).

 ### 4. Can the generator be operated at theoretical maximum power?
-Justify your answer
+Justify your answer.

 No. If the generator is operated at maximum power, i.e. &delta; =90&deg;, it is not stable.
 For example, if the mechanic torque increases, which will lead to the increase in &delta;, the electrical power output is supposed to increase as well to keep the system stable.
-However, if it is operating at maximum output, the ouput power will decrease, which will lead to a further increase of &delta; and the lost of synchronization.
+However, if it is operating at maximum output, the output power will decrease, which will lead to a further increase of &delta; and the lost of synchronization.

 # Lecture 5-6